SupeRuier/awesome-active-learning/subfields/deep_AL.md

 - Models trained with RA and SWA consistently achieve signiﬁcant performance gains across all AL iterations and exhibit appreciablysmaller variance across multiple runs of the experiments.
 - Consider the selected instances from VGG16 to ResNet18 and WRN-28-2, the performance varies.
 RS still performs well.

+## 3. Consistency-based semi-supervised active learning: Towards minimizing labeling budget [2020]

+## 4. Effective Evaluation of Deep Active Learning on Image Classification Tasks [2021]

-Consistency-based semi-supervised active learning: Towards minimizing labeling budget Rethinking deep active learning: Using unlabeled data at model training
+## 5. Rethinking deep active learning: Using unlabeled data at model training [2021, ICPR]